-One in five New Zealanders has high blood pressure, but most don't know they do.
+One in five New Zealanders has high blood pressure, but most don't know they have it.

-High blood pressure usually doesn't have symptoms; therefore, it is important to get your blood pressure measured regularly.
+High blood pressure usually doesn't have symptoms, so the best way to find out if you have high blood pressure, is to get your blood pressure checked regularly.
 Your doctor, nurse or pharmacist can do this for you.

-Untreated high blood pressure can cause serious problems such as stroke, heart failure, heart attack and kidney failure.
+Untreated high blood pressure can cause serious problems such as stroke, heart attack and kidney failure.

-You can control high blood pressure through healthy lifestyle habits and medications if needed.
+You can manage high blood pressure through healthy lifestyle choices and medications if needed.

-If you need medication, take it every day as prescribed and ask questions of your doctor or pharmacist if you don't understand anything.
+If you need medication, take it every day as prescribed.
+If you have any questions, ask your doctor or pharmacist.